balaktsis/balaktsisc/README.md

 # Hi there, I'm Chris! 👋

 I'm a senior BSc CS student with a keen interest in Data Science and Software Engineering.
-Here's a little bit about me:

 ## 🔬 Scientific Interests